At Miracle Botanicals, we offer four different chamomile oils, and I often get questions from folks who are trying to decide which one to choose.

 Cape Chamomile essential oil is very gentle and it can be applied neat to the nape of the neck for anxiety and stress relief.
 I and many of my friends and customers have found this method very effective.

 Wild, or Moroccan, chamomile comes from a variety of daisy (Ormenis mixta) which grows around the Mediterranean.
 Its main constituents include santolina alcohol (also found in yarrow essential oil) and alpha-pinene (a compound found in frankincense).

 Wild chamomile essential oil has a sweet, fresh, and herbaceous aroma that is redolent of apples.
 It is used in aromatherapy to soothe the mind and body, help alleviate depression and anxiety, and support skin, hair, and scalp health.

 The aroma of this oil is very unique.
-Its not as sweet of the other varieties and the herbaceous aspect makes it very interesting.
+It’s not as sweet as the other varieties and the herbaceous aspect makes it very interesting.

 Which one is right for you?

-Both will be good for treating aches and pains, and the decision will likely come down to which aroma you prefer: more smokey for Blue chamomile, gentler and more soothing for Roman.
+Both will be good for alleviating aches and pains, and the decision will likely come down to which aroma you prefer: more smokey for Blue chamomile, gentler and more soothing for Roman.

 If you’re looking for the most pleasing aroma and/or stress and anxiety relief, that would be our Cape Chamomile.
 Wild Chamomile has the most herbaceous aroma.
 It has a combination of the properties of the other chamomiles with an emphasis on wound healing, both physical and mental.